Provincie-Zuid-Holland/satellite-images-datascience/README.md

 After that one can follow the `cloud_recognition\cloud_recognition_train_model.ipynb` notebook to retrain a model or train a new one.
 The `cloud_recognition\cloud_recognition_apply_model.ipynb` notebook shows how to apply an existing model to a tif file.

+# Workflow training a new model

+1. Extract new images through extractor
+2. Set up annotations on images through QGis into a geojson
+3. Run scaler
+4. Transform annotations geojsons into pixel annotations in csv
+5. Split train/test
+6. Train RandomForestClassifier model

 # Author

 Michael de Winter